Two guests talk with local guide Dugan Murphy surrounded by Victorian architecture

 ✔️ Service animals are welcome.

-✔️ Bring a hat if you’re sun sensitive; I do his best to find shade, but success will depend on the time of day.
+✔️ Bring a hat if you’re sun sensitive; I do my best to find shade, but success will depend on the time of day.

 ✔️ All tours are in spoken English, with some printed visuals.
 I speak loudly and clearly.